HackerFoo/peg/README.md

 Running the Peg Interpreter
 ---------------------------

-Build the interpreter using Cabal (cabal configure; cabal build)
+Build the interpreter using Cabal (`cabal configure; cabal build`).
+Alternatively, the latest released version can be installed with `cabal install`.

 Just call the `peg` executable with source files to be loaded (such as lib.peg) as arguments.